Note - this takes you off

 Fertile spikelets sessile.

-FERTILE SPIKELETS Spikelets comprising 1–3 basal sterile florets; 1 fertile florets; with a barren rhachilla extension.
+FERTILE SPIKELETS Spikelets comprising 1 fertile florets; with a barren rhachilla extension.
 Spikelets ovate; laterally compressed; 4.15–6 mm long; breaking up at maturity; disarticulating below each fertile floret.

-GLUMES Glumes one the lower absent or obscure; persistent; shorter than spikelet.
+GLUMES Glumes several; persistent; shorter than spikelet.
+Lower glume surface without pits.
 Upper glume ovate; chartaceous; without keels; 7 -veined.
 Upper glume apex acute; mucronate.

 FLORETS Fertile lemma ovate; chartaceous; without keel; wingless.
 Lemma surface unwrinkled; without grooves.
 Lemma margins ciliate.
 Lemma apex acute.
 Palea tightly convolute around flower; chartaceous.
 Palea keels ciliate.